The Role of Data Cap in Optimal Two-part Network Pricing: Introduction

 \section{Introduction}

 Traditionally, Internet service providers (ISPs) use flat-rate pricing \cite{odlyzko2001internet} for network services, where users pay fixed monthly fees for unlimited data usage.
 Flat-rate pricing was widely adopted because it was easy for ISPs to implement and was preferred by users for its simplicity.
-However, with the rapid development and growing popularity of data intensity services, e.g., online video streaming and cloud-based applications, the Internet traffic keeps growing more than $50\%$ per annum \cite{craig10internet}, which exposes some disadvantages of the flat-rate scheme.
+However, with the rapid development and growing popularity of data intensity services, e.g., online video streaming and cloud-based applications, the Internet traffic keeps growing more than $50\%$ per annum \cite{labovitz2011internet}, which exposes some disadvantages of the flat-rate scheme.
 Because flat-rate does not count the users' data usage, ``bandwidth hogs'' \cite{nabipay2011flat} consume an unfair share of capacity and are subsidized by normal users, and ISPs cannot generate enough revenues to recoup their costs, especially for the mobile providers.
-As a consequence, most mobile LTE providers \cite{morgan2011pricing} and even broadband ISPs, e.g., Verizon \cite{segall2011verizon} and AT\(\&\)T \cite{taylor2011t}, start to introduce a data cap and adopt a two-part tariff structure, a combination of flat-rate and usage-based pricing.
-Under such a two-part scheme, additional charges are imposed if a user's data demand exceeds the data cap and the exceeded amount is charged based on a per-unit fee.
+As a consequence, most mobile LTE providers \cite{morgan2011pricing} and even broadband ISPs, e.g., Verizon \cite{segall2011verizon} and AT\(\&\)T \cite{taylor2011t}, start to introduce a data cap\footnote{Wireless ISPs often offer multiple data plans with different caps.
+Recently, some of them add the so-called unlimited plans \cite{ATTunlimited,Verizonunlimited} that have an infinite cap.
+However, these plans usually restrict users' data usage, e.g., slow down their connection speed, once the usage amount exceeds a certain threshold.} and adopt a two-part tariff structure, a combination of the flat-rate and usage-based pricing.
+Under such a two-part scheme, additional charges are imposed if a user's data usage exceeds the data cap and the exceeded amount is charged based on a per-unit fee.

-Although prior work \cite{edell1999providing,dai2013design,FCC2013Policy,nabipay2011flat} has shown that data-capped schemes could help ISPs generate higher revenues than that under the flat-rate pricing and the FCC chairman has recently backed usage-based pricing for broadband to penalize heavy Internet users \cite{schatz10fcc}, little is known about 1) the data cap's role and impact on the revenue-optimal two-part pricing, and 2) potential regulations on two-part pricing for protecting social welfare from monopoly providers.
+Although prior work \cite{edell1999providing,dai2013design,open2013policy,nabipay2011flat} has shown that data-capped schemes could help providers generate higher revenues than that under the flat-rate pricing and the FCC chairman has recently backed usage-based pricing for broadband to penalize heavy Internet users \cite{schatz10fcc}, {little is known about 1) the data cap's role and impact on the optimal two-part pricing structure which maximizes the providers' revenue or social welfare, and 2) potential regulations on the data cap for protecting social welfare from the monopoly providers.}